nikitacunskis/laravel-onboard/README.md

 ## Summary

 This project successfully integrates a Vue3 frontend with a Laravel backend, featuring a robust login and registration system along with secure, restricted views.
-Additionally, a MySQL dump has been provided as requested, although it is optional given the presence of the database seeder.

 Happy coding!